percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 New receiver:
 : When a new receiver joins a session it does not need to communicate its sending SRTP master key (because it is a receiver).
-When a new receiver joins a session the sender is generally unaware of the receiver joining the session.
+When a new receiver joins a session, the sender is generally unaware of the receiver joining the session.
 Thus, senders SHOULD periodically transmit the FullEKTField.
-That interval depends on how frequently new receivers join the session, the acceptable delay before those receivers can start processing SRTP packets, and the acceptable overhead of sending the FullEKT Field.
+That interval depends on how frequently new receivers join the session, the acceptable delay before those receivers can start processing SRTP packets, and the acceptable overhead of sending the FullEKTField.
 If sending audio and video, the RECOMMENDED frequency is the same as the rate of intra coded video frames.
 If only sending audio, the RECOMMENDED frequency is every 100ms.